 Whatever your fill material, the wall is very textured and dominating, saying very loudly ‘look at me’.
 Keep that in mind when choosing adjacent surfaces and plants, as smooth surfaces from large unit pavers, poured pavement, or lawn will look better than busy small unit pavers.
 Soft, weeping grasses or clipped plants are also a perfect counterbalance to the hardness of the stone.

 While most gabion kits are rectangular, don’t let that limit your design ideas.
-You can also build a curved gabion wall, as I’m currently doing, and I’ll be blogging about its construction details here soon.
+You can also build a curved gabion wall, as I did.
+(You can read all about its design and construction HERE.)

 If the walls are low, than it’s the top of the wall that matters most, so keep that in mind when you’re packing the rocks, and save the best and most interesting pieces until last.
 If you want to incorporate a seat, you can attach some outdoor blueboard to the top mesh panel and mortar pavers onto that, or add a backing piece underneath the top mesh panel onto which you can attach timber boards – or just add some thick seat cushions.

 A wall top can also incorporate succulents or epiphytic plants like bromeliads that will grow in bark chips, which you can hold in small pockets of geotextile.